Boston Harbor Lighthouse

 By Boston Harbor Lghthouse

-Around Little Brewster Island through the years there were many shipwrecks, and daring rescues made by lighthouse keepers, and by the life saving station at Point Allerton, located at the end of a long peninsula on the mainland in Hull.
-The station was about 2 miles across the shipping channel from the lighthouse and the island, most ships would have to come through this channel to safely enter Boston Harbor.
+Around Little Brewster Island over centuries there were many shipwrecks, and there were daring rescues made by lighthouse keepers, and by the life saving station at Point Allerton, located at the end of a long peninsula on the mainland in Hull.
+The station was about 2 miles across the shipping channel from the lighthouse and the island, as most ships would have to come through this channel to safely enter Boston Harbor.
 During many storms signals were coordinated by the keeper of Boston Light, and the lifesavers of Hull, as the keeper's main job was to maintain the light burning, where the lifesavers were specially trained in rescues.

 A little over 750 yards away from the lighthouse is a group of jagged rock formations known as Shag Rocks.
-This deadly outcrop of rocks were one of the main reasons for the initial construction of Boston Light at its location on Little Brewster Island nearby, to steer mariners away from these jagged rocks to the safety of the harbor.
+This deadly outcrop of rocks became one of the main reasons for the initial construction of Boston Light at its location on Little Brewster Island nearby; to steer mariners away from these jagged rocks to the safety of the harbor.

 The Rescue of the Maritana By the Hull Lifesavers

-The worst tragedy in Boston Harbor occurred when the massive square rigger ship, the Maritana was caught in a fierce November storm in 1861, of gale force winds and blinding snow, and became wedged on Shag Rocks around 1:00 A.M on November 3.
+The worst tragedy in Boston Harbor occurred when the massive square rigger ship, the Maritana was caught in a fierce November storm in 1861, of gale force winds and blinding snow.
+It became wedged on Shag Rocks around 1:00 a.m. on November 3.
 Around 8:30 that morning the storm and breaking waves were too much for the vessel and it broke in two, sending many of its crew and passengers into the icy waters.
 Only twelve surviviors were able to climb onto the pinnacle-like rocks and wait to be rescued.

 Because the storm was so deadly, Keeper Moses Barrett was unable to leave his post the following morning when he saw the wreck, and tried to signal the Hull Lifesavers, who did not see the flag through the blinding snow until later that afternoon when the storm started to dissipate.
 The lifesavers from Point Allerton were finally able to rescue all twelve survivors, but 26 people drowned in the Maritana tragedy.